AMBOSS Step 2 CK Self-Assessment: How the Score is Calculated

 The score you’ll receive after completing the AMBOSS Step 2 CK Self-Assessment is calculated using the performance of self-assessment-takers that are within weeks of their actual USMLE Step 2 CK exam date as a reference to calibrate the scores.
 In addition, we use a statistical method called “item response theory” which estimates the proficiency of each individual exam-taker and the specific questions they answered for score calculation.
 That means getting a very challenging question right will have a greater positive impact on your final score than getting an easier question right.

 The scores of the reference cohort are checked against data from actual USMLE Step 2 CK exam-takers.
-To ensure their accuracy, the minimum, maximum, and mean scores are all assessed in the reference cohort as well as in the entire cohort of AMBOSS Step 2 CK Self-Assessment participants.
+The minimum, maximum, and mean scores are all assessed in the reference cohort as well as in the entire cohort of AMBOSS Step 2 CK Self-Assessment participants to ensure their accuracy.

 Once the self-assessment is over, we’ll be working hard to get you your 3-digit score as fast as possible.
-You can expect to receive a score report by May 12, 2021.
+You can expect to receive a score report on May 19, 2022.